Anirod310/Neural-Network-From-Scratch/README.md

     - Try L2 regularization and analyze the results.
     - Implement gradient checking to verify the accuracy of the backprob part of the model.

-- Optimize the model even more by implementing new algorithms and hyperparameters :
+- Improve the model even more by implementing better optimizers methods :
     - Implement mini-batch gradient descent and compare the performances
     - Implement momentum
     - Implement Adam